BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 A major motivation for the increasing use of heterogeneous architectures is to reduce energy use; indeed, without significant improvements in energy efficiency, the cost of exascale computing will be prohibitive [@villa2014scaling].
 The diversity of accelerators in this space is best shown in a survey of accelerator usage and energy consumption in the worlds leading supercomputers.
 The complete results from the TOP500 and Green500 lists [@feldman_2017] were examined, over consecutive years from 2012 to 2018.
-2012 was selected as the starting year since it was the first occurrence in the TOP500 spreadsheets to provide both accelerator name and accelerator core count information.
+The starting year was selected as 2012 because it was the first occurrence in the TOP500 spreadsheets to provide both accelerator name and accelerator core count information.
 Each dataset was taken from the June editions of the yearly listings.

 \begin{figure*}[t]